-(For in-unit faculty members, refer to the BOT-UNF Agreement, Article 18.3)
+(For in-unit faculty members, refer to the BOT-UNF Agreement, Article 18.2(d)

 Awarding promotion and tenure is the University's major means for recognizing and protecting professional excellence in the academic disciplines.
-Criteria, guidelines and other relevant information for promotion are found in Article 20 of the Agreement for tenured and tenure-earning faculty and Article 21 for library faculty.
+Criteria, guidelines and other relevant information for promotion are found in Article 20 of the Agreement for tenured and tenure-earning faculty, Article 21 for library faculty, and Article 22 for instructors and lecturers.
 Article 19 of the Agreement contains the criteria, guidelines and other relevant information for tenure.

 In the case of administrative faculty members who may be eligible for tenure consideration, the following teaching conditions shall be met: 33.3 semester credit hours of regularly scheduled classes if the faculty member’s rank is below professor or 20 hours of regularly scheduled classes if the faculty member’s rank is professor.